 How Do I Start a Small Group at St Paul’s UCC?

-The Called to Care support group meets on the first Sunday of every month from 12:30 to 2:00, usually in the Fireside Room.
-Led by Rev. Norma Rae Hunt and others, this is an opportunity for members and friends of the congregation who provide special care for a loved one to come together for mutual support and prayer.
+The Called to Care support group meets one Sunday of every month from 12:30 to 2:00, usually in the Fireside Room.
+Led by Rev. Cindy Mueller, Rev. Clare Gromoll, and others, this is an opportunity for members and friends of the congregation who provide special care for a loved one to come together for mutual support and prayer.